AgustinVallejo/contrast-detective/README.md

 1. Navigate to any webpage
 2. Click the Contrast Detective icon in your toolbar
 3. Click "Analyze Current Page"
-4. View any contrast violations found
+4. View any contrast warnings found

 ## Files